 First Christian Church strives to designate over 3% of its budget to financial outreach in the local Baton Rouge area, totaling nearly $8,000.
-This allows us to support organizations such as Myriam's house, Reilly Center, St. Anthony's House and the Greater Baton Rouge Food Bank.
-Additionally, in the wake of Hurricanes Katrina (2005) and Gustav (2008), and the great Flood of 2016, we helped direct over $40,000 in Disciples of Christ Week of Compassion relief funds to the Baton Rouge area.
+This has allowed us to support organizations such as Myriam's House, Reilly Center, St. Anthony's House, and the Greater Baton Rouge Food Bank.
+The Outreach 2022 focus points are Southeast Ministries addressing hunger in southeast Baton Rouge, CASA (Court Appointed Special Advocates), and the Istrouma Middle School Choral Program.
+In the wake of Hurricanes Katrina (2005) and Gustav (2008), the great Flood of 2016, and Hurricane Ida (2021), we helped direct over $40,000 in Disciples of Christ Week of Compassion relief funds to the Baton Rouge area.

 Following the command that, "If you have two coats, give one to someone who doesn't have any," we offer meeting space to several area programs, focusing on healthy living and learning.

-The Grove, a Baton Rouge rehab program, hosts their monthly family meeting days at First Christian Church, and a 12-step meeting on Sunday evenings.
+Elev8, a Baton Rouge rehab program, hosts their monthly family meeting days at First Christian Church.

 Several Baton Rouge 12-step groups call the First Christian campus home, with meeting space provided in the Baker Building.
 Visit Our Calendar to see when they will be meeting at the church.

-We provide space to the Osher Lifelong Learning Institute at LSU.
+The Osher Lifelong Learning Institute at LSU holds some of its classes and events on the FCC campus.
 OLLI gives anyone over the age of 50 the opportunity to study a broad range of subjects to satisfy your thirst for literature, the creative arts, history, philosophy, science, food, languages, and contemporary issues.
 Their courses, coffees, and field trips are welcoming, democratic, and energetic.
 Find out more information by visiting the LSU OLLI page, here.

 Ecumenism in action!
 Southeast Ministries is a conglomeration of 27 local Christian congregations created to provide residents of southeast Baton Rouge with food and financial assistance.
 The organization is and always has been 100% volunteer-operated to reduce overhead costs and to ensure that every penny goes toward their clients.

-First Christian contributes to Southeast Ministries financially, in various food and other need-led drives, and with volunteers.
+First Christian contributes to Southeast Ministries financially, in various food and other need-led drives, and with volunteers from the FCC congregation.

 The Interfaith Federation of Greater Baton Rouge